Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 * Week 3: add in win conditions and the ability to reset the game
 * Week 4: Fix issues with tie condition and add in computer opponent for player versus computer mode
 ### Problems
-* "Ghost Signals" Slightly hidden signals were registering on the display.
+* "Ghost Signals" Slightly hidden player moves that were registering on the display, but only on some monitors.
+Was impacting the win conditions of the game because the hidden signals were interacting with the visible ones.
+* Reset buttons needed to have the signals they were resetting into different processes to avoid driver issues
 * Tie condition was having mutliple errors icnluding having the "O" signals appearing white in the display when they should have been black ntation with all components.